Are You Saved? Do You Know?

 Do you know that the Bible teaches that God’s plan of salvation is very simple and effective?
 “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matthew 11:28).
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
 Romans 10:13; Acts 8:36-38; Hebrews 7:25.

 Do you know that the Bible teaches that a saved person is in danger of being deceived and of losing his salvation?
-"And Jesus answered and said unto them, Take heed that no man deceive you.
+“And Jesus answered and said unto them, Take heed that no man deceive you.
 For many shall come in my name, saying, I am Christ; and shall deceive many.
-For there shall arise false Christs, and false prophets, and shall show great signs and wonders; insomuch that if it were possible, they should deceive the very elect: (Matthew 24:4-5, 24).
-"If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love" (John 15:10).
+For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect” (Matthew 24:4-5, 24).
+“If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love” (John 15:10).
 1 Peter 5:8; Luke 12:39; 2 Peter 2:22.

-Do you know that the Bible teaches that a saved person is active, mission minded, and in appreciation of his salvation endeavors to help others find their Savior, too?
-"And ye shall be witnesses unto me both in Jerusalem, and all Judaea, and in Samaria, and unto the uttermost part of the earth" (Acts 1:8).
-"Restore unto me the joy of thy salvation; and uphold me with thy free spirit.
-Then will I teach transgressors thy ways; and sinners shall be converted unto thee" (Psalm 51:12-13).
+Do you know that the Bible teaches that a saved person is actively mission minded and, in appreciation of his salvation, endeavors to help others find their Savior, too?
+“And ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).
+“Restore unto me the joy of thy salvation; and uphold me with thy free spirit.
+Then will I teach transgressors thy ways; and sinners shall be converted unto thee” (Psalm 51:12-13).
 John 4:29; Psalm 66:16.